sresende/airbnb_data_analysis/README.md

-Later, in a second attempt to buid better models, we try to apply transfer learning using clusters. so we create a new column 'cluster' using KMeans() to replace the column 'neighborhoods' and see if the  performance models increase.
+Later, in a second attempt to build better models, we try to apply transfer learning using clusters. so we create a new column 'cluster' using KMeans() to replace the column 'neighborhoods' and see if the  performance models increase.
 For this, a search for best value of k  was performed and returned the k value equals 150 - according to the silhouette value.

 ![](images/output_cluster.png)